microsoft/api-guidelines/graph/patterns/alternate-key.md

 Microsoft Graph API Design Pattern

-*The Alternate Key Pattern provides the ability to query for a single, specific entity identifiable through an alternative attribute (called key) that is not its unique identifier*
+*The Alternate Key Pattern provides the ability to query for a single, specific resource identifiable through an alternative attribute (called key) that is not its unique identifier*

 ## Problem
 --------

 All entities in our system are identified by an [UUID (Universally Unique Identifier)](https://en.wikipedia.org/wiki/Universally_unique_identifier) - which guarantees uniqueness.
-Often though, that same entity can also be uniquely identified by an alternative, more convenient attribute.
+Often though, that same resource can also be uniquely identified by an alternative, more convenient attribute.

-Take a look at the `user` entity: while the `id` remains a perfectly valid way to get the entity details, the `mail` address is also an unique attribute that could be used to identify it.
+Take a look at the `user` resource: while the `id` remains a perfectly valid way to get the resource details, the `mail` address is also an unique attribute that could be used to identify it.

 While it is still possible to use the oData filter, such as